thiebes/DICE/README.md

     python main.py
     ```

-    If you want to get a feel of the simulation before editing the parameters, you can run the script immediately after downloading.
+    You can run the script immediately after downloading if you want to get a feel of the simulation before editing the parameters.
 It is set to work with default parameters that serve as an example.

 4. **View the Results**: Upon successful execution, the simulation results will be displayed.